We’ve Rebranded! Operation Fuel is now Generation Power CT. LEARN MORE

-Our goal is to make sure everyone in Connecticut has access to affordable, safe, and reliable energy.
+Our goal is to make sure everyone in Connecticut has secure access to heat, power, and water.

 Generation Power CT began actively engaging with PURA in 2019 (previously as Operation Fuel).
 This was in response to a troubling trend.
 In 2014, Connecticut’s utility companies shut off electricity for about 40,000 households.
 By 2018, that number doubled to roughly 80,000 households.
 We joined stakeholders to examine this challenge more closely.